sanjib-sen/youtube-downloader/README.md

 2. Download and Extract the zip **"YDL_But_GUI.zip"**.
 3. Run  **"Ins.exe"**.
 4. Click **Install**.
-5. You will see two new files.One of them is named **"command.txt"**.
+5. You will see two new files.
+One of them is named **"command.txt"**.
 Open it.
 6. Copy the only line in the file.
 7. Open **CMD (Command Prompt)** as **Adminstrator**.
 Paste the line.Hit Enter if you donot see **"Success"** as the output.